Launching Your Career

 There is no one right answer to this question, as there are many ways to enter the field.
 However, be prepared to start at an entry-level position.
-Any background you may already have related to science, medicine, and/or clinical practice is useful, but for clinical research, you will need to learn and master whole new set of processes based on regulatory requirements before moving up the career ladder.
+Any background you may already have related to science, medicine, and/or clinical practice is useful, but for clinical research you will need to learn and master a whole new set of processes based on regulatory requirements before moving up the career ladder.

 Learn about the "landscape" of clinical research by taking introductory courses, attending reputable certificate programs, earning your ACRP Certification, or even by earning a master's degree in clinical research, project management, regulatory affairs, medical writing, or business topics emphasizing the conduct of clinical trials.

 Don't limit your focus to just the duties of:

 - Clinical Research Associates (CRA), monitors of studies remotely or traveling to research sites for the companies that sponsor clinical trials, or for the contract research organizations to which the sponsors outsource such duties; or